These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T4B09 (C)

-Which of the following is an appropriate receive filter to select in order to minimize noise and interference for SSB reception?
+Which of the following is an appropriate receive filter bandwidth to select in order to minimize noise and interference for SSB reception?

 C. 2400 Hz